godotengine/godot-docs/tutorials/scripting/gdextension/index.rst

 native `shared libraries <https://en.wikipedia.org/wiki/Library_(computing)#Shared_libraries>`__ at runtime.
 You can use it to run native code without compiling it with the engine.

+In order to use a pre-compiled GDExtension in your Godot project, place the `.gdextension` file somewhere inside your project's directory.
+Godot will then load the extension and you should be able to use it in your project.

 .. note:: GDExtension is *not* a scripting language and has no relation to
           :ref:`GDScript <doc_gdscript>`.